Make A Difference

 Known from fewer than 40 plants in the Stirling Range, this endemic perennial is at risk of extinction due to disease and frequent fire.
 No suitable disease-free sites were found within the species’ historic range so the Department of Environment and Conservation has introduced Banksia montana to a lowland site to assist survival.
 These plants, now numbering over 100, cope well with the warmer environment, flowering and fruiting earlier than in the wild.

-The only known population of the rare and threatened shining nematolepsis shrub (Nematolepsis wilsonii) was destroyed in the 2009 Black Saturday bushfire.
+The only known population of the rare and threatened shining nematolepsis was destroyed in the 2009 Black Saturday bushfire.
 Fortunately, conservation efforts before the fire, have gone a long way towards saving this species.
-Before the fire, about 200 shining nematolepsis plants were known.
-These were under threat of being damaged by the introduced Sambar deer, which ‘de-velvet’ their new antlers each year on the shrubs.
-This has progressively killed about 10% of the population.
-The Melbourne Royal Botanic Gardens has grown more than 300 plants from cuttings and seed.
-These are planted in a suitable habitat and fenced off to prevent further deer damage.
-Together, secure translocated plants, banked seeds, and the knowledge of conditions required for successful germination allow hope for the nationally endangered shining nematolepsis.
+The Melbourne Royal Botanic Gardens has now grown more than 300 plants from cuttings and seed.
+These are planted in a suitable habitat and fenced off to prevent further damage.
+Together, secure translocated plants, banked seeds, and the knowledge of conditions required for successful germination allow hope for this nationally endangered plant.

-In 2008, large areas of the Macquarie Cushion (Azorella macquariensis) on Macquarie Island were dying.
+The Macquarie Cushion is one of only four plants endemic to Macquarie Island.
+In 2008, a large proportion of this species began dying.
 A collection of plants and seed were brought back to the Royal Tasmanian Botanical Gardens as an insurance measure and to research the cause of the dieback.
-Following successful trials with a potted conservation collection on the Island, a viable on-Island ex-situ conservation collection will be developed, consisting of approximately 50 individual plants collected from wide–ranging populations of Macquarie Cushion across the Island.
+Following successful trials, a viable ex-situ conservation collection was grown consisting of approximately 50 individual plants.

 Throughout the ACT, the Mountain Swainson Pea is at risk from habitat loss and degradation due to agricultural and urban development, changes in grazing pressures and competition-by understory species that have flourished under a reduced fire frequency and invading weeds.
 The small, fragmented nature of their populations makes them susceptible to destruction from a single catastrophic event.
 The Australian National Botanic Gardens is collaborating with the public and private sectors to secure the future of this species through seed collection and banking, and the propagation of plants for translocation to a secure site.